General Visual & Performing Arts

 |Fine Artists, Including Painters, Sculptors, and Illustrators||6.8%||$49,380|

-Visual arts majors often go into careers where salaries can range from $43,000 to $78,000.
+Average salaries range from $42,770 to $78,230 (25th to 75th percentile) for careers related to visual arts.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

-Amount of Education Required for General Visual & Performing Arts Major Jobs
+Amount of Education Required for Careers Related to General Visual & Performing Arts

 Some careers associated with visual arts require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.